2sic/2sxc-docs/2sxc Docs Generator/basics/index.md

 The bottom shows what happens on the server:

-1. **Awesomize**: this is where you template the data and add logic.
+1. **Awesomeize**: this is where you template the data and add logic.
 1. **Prepare** is a layer of data processing where the desired data is selected to be shown, filtered, sorted etc.
 1. **Your Data** is the original material - created by an editor in the CMS or it's data coming from SQL, CSV or elsewhere.